 Another sub-theme identified was the role of government and the community in rendering support to family caregivers.
-Respondents shared their knowledge about how family caregivers rely so much on family and friends for support because family and friends are easily accessible for support.
-However, support from family and friends is not enough, as explained by one of the community leaders.
+Respondents shared their knowledge about how family caregivers rely so much on family and friends for support, because family and friends are easily accessible for support.
+However, support from family and friends is not enough source of support as explained by one of the community leaders.
 One of the religious leaders suggested it should be shared responsibility between the community and the government.

 "All hands must be on deck.
 Family and friends supporting family caregivers alone is not enough.
 Both government, community (clan heads, community leaders), and others (foundations) have a role to play.

-The role of supporting family caregivers should be multiple.
+The role of supporting family caregivers should be multi.
 "It is not the family's duty alone to care for the elderly.
 It is the duty of the community and society, and we depend on the government too much in this country.
 We can do things for ourselves."
-(Isa, 65 years old).

-Apart from community members, discussions with religious leaders revealed the role they could play in identifying family caregivers when the issue of how family caregivers can be identified was raised.
+(Isa, 65-years old).
+Apart from community members, discussions with religious leaders revealed the role they can play in identifying family caregivers, when the issue of how family caregivers can be identified was raised

-'As a church pastor, sometimes I visit my members in their homes to discover those suffering.
-I then jot their names down for the elders and the welfare unit."
-(Ate, 62 years old).
+"As a church and as a pastor sometimes I visit my members in their homes to discover those that are suffering, I then jot their names down for the elders and the welfare unit."
+(Ate, 62-years old).

-Some made suggestions to the respondents regarding the government spearheading the process of supporting family caregivers if they want to.
-Mal, a health care professional, specifically suggested either the State Ministry of Health or the various Local Governments in the state.
-As part of establishing a formal support system, he suggested a system whereby family caregivers are registered, and there is a follow-up process to gather issues and for caregivers to know where to access help when needed.
+Suggestions were made by some of the respondents regarding government spearheading the process of supporting family caregivers, if they really want to.
+Mal a health care professional specifically suggested either the State Ministry of Health or the various Local Governments in the state.
+As part of establishing a formal support system he suggested a system whereby family caregivers are registered and there is a follow-up process to gather issues and for caregivers to know where to access help when needed.

-'I think we should be able to provide something within either the State Ministry of Health and the Federal Ministry of Health, particularly the state and local government ministry of health where carers can be registered as the primary caregiver, and for easy access to stakeholders for support' (Mal, 73- years old).
+'I think we should be able to provide something within either the State Ministry of Health and the federal Ministry of Health, particularly the state and local government ministry of health where carers can be registered as the primary caregiver, and for easy access to stakeholders for support'' (Mal, 73- years old).